Akshatsaxena18/PP_Lab/README.md

 # PP_Lab

 to run mpi program

 compile = mpicc programname.c
 run = mpirun -np 2 ./a.out

+to run open mp
+compile using : gcc -fopenmp prgmname.c
+to run ./a.out in ubuntu and a in windows